profe5sor/AiBol/README.md

 # Python Version Support

 Python3 version support is needed.
-Make sure to have it on your pc.

 # Features
 * The program will speak up everything typed in the textbox.